Fewnomial Systems with Many Roots, and an Adelic Tau Conjecture: Background: From Triangles to Toric Deformations and Tropical Varieties

 Given a signed triangulation for $\cA$ we then define a piece-wise linear manifold --- the {\em Viro diagram} $\cV_\cA(\Sigma,s)$ --- in the following local manner: For any $n$-cell $C\!\in\!\Sigma$, let $L_C$ be the convex hull of the set of midpoints of the alternating edges of $C$, and then define $\cV_\cA(\Sigma,s)\!:=\!\bigcup\limits_{\substack{C \text{ an } n\text{-cell}\\ \text{of } \Sigma}} L_C\setminus\partial \conv(\cA)$.
 Finally, when $\cA\!=\!\supp(f)$ and $s$ is the corresponding sequence of coefficient signs, then we call $\cV_{\Sigma}(f)\!:=\!\cV_\cA(\Sigma,s)$ the {\em Viro diagram of $f$}. \dia \end{dfn}

-Viro's Theorem (see, e.g., Proposition 5.2 and Theorem 5.6 of \cite[Ch.\ 5, pp.\ 378--393]{gkz94} or \cite{viro}) states that, under certain conditions, one may find a triangulation $\Sigma$ with the positive zero set of $f$ homeomorphic to $\cV_\Sigma(f)$.
-Sturmfels' Theorem for Complete Intersections extends this to systems of equations, and we will need just the special case of $n\times n$ polynomial systems. \begin{dfn} Suppose $\cA_1,\ldots,\cA_n\!\subset\!\Zn$ and each $\cA_i$ is endowed with a lifting $\ell_i$ and a distribution of signs $s_i$.
-Then, following the notation of Definition \ref{dfn:mixed}, we call a mixed cell $E_1+\cdots+E_n$ of $\Sigma_{\ell_1,\ldots,\ell_n}$ an {\em alternating mixed cell of $(\Sigma_{\ell_1,\ldots,\ell_n},s_1,\ldots,s_n)$} iff each edge $E_i$ is alternating (as an edge of the triangulation of $\cA_i$ induced by $\ell_i$). \dia \end{dfn} \begin{ex} Returning to Example \ref{ex:g2}, it is clear that we can endow the supports of $G_\eps$ with the distribution of signs corresponding to the underlying coefficients.
-We then see that when $\eps\!>\!0$, each of the $3$ mixed cells is alternating. \dia \end{ex}
+Viro's Theorem (see, e.g., Proposition 5.2 and Theorem 5.6 of \cite[Ch.\ 5, pp.\ 378--393]{gkz94} or \cite{viro}) states that, under certain conditions, one may find a triangulation $\Sigma$ with the positive zero set of $f$ homeomorphic to $\cV_\Sigma(f)$. {\em Sturmfels' Theorem for Complete Intersections} \cite[Thm.\ 4]{sturmfels} extends this to polynomial systems, and we will need just the $n\times n$ case. \begin{dfn} Suppose $\cA_1,\ldots,\cA_n\!\subset\!\Zn$ and each $\cA_i$ is endowed with a lifting $\ell_i$ and a distribution of signs $s_i$.
+Then, following the notation of Definition \ref{dfn:mixed}, we call a mixed cell $E_1+\cdots+E_n$ of $\Sigma_{\ell_1,\ldots,\ell_n}$ an {\em alternating mixed cell of $(\Sigma_{\ell_1,\ldots,\ell_n},s_1,\ldots,s_n)$} iff each edge $E_i$ is alternating (as an edge of the triangulation of $\cA_i$ induced by $\ell_i$). \dia \end{dfn} \begin{ex} Returning to Example \ref{ex:g2}, it is clear that, when $\eps\!\in\!\Rs$, we can endow the supports of $G_\eps$ with the distribution of signs corresponding to the underlying coefficients.
+In particular, when $\eps\!>\!0$, each of the $3$ mixed cells is alternating. \dia \end{ex}